 If you choose a Tenerife whale watching trip on Neptuno’s Shogun, the 5-hour experience will cost you 50 Euros per person, with free pick-up on southern shores.
 If you’re staying in Puerto de la Cruz, as I did, a Shogun boat trip will cost you 53 Euros per person, which includes bus pick-up and drop-off.

 There’s a cheaper way to see pilot whales and dolphins with the same company.
-If you decide for a 2-hour trip on an authentic Portuguese Goleta Peter Pan, this smaller-group excursion with simple sandwiches will cost you 25 Euros per person.
+If you decide on a 2-hour trip on an authentic Portuguese Goleta Peter Pan, this smaller-group whale experience with simple sandwiches will cost you 25 Euros per person.
 The departure point for this whale watching tour is in Los Cristianos, the fishing village south of Playa de las Americas.

 Children aged 6 to 11 pay half of these prices, while younger ones get on for free.

 Soft drinks are complimentary on Neptuno trips, as well as a beer or wine with your lunch.
 Any extra alcoholic drink will cost you an additional 1 Euro, as well as Espresso.
 Regular coffee is 50 cents.